vineeta-02/mini_projects/README.md

 ## Calculator -
 As we know, Calculator is a tool to calculate numbers and expressions very fastly.
-So, This mini projects of calculator contains 2 files - index.html and style.css
+So, This mini projects of calculator contains 2 files -
+1. index.html
+2. style.css
 where, index.html is a html file contain html code in it which gives a basic structure to the app. and style.css is a css file used for styling the html code structure to make it look much better.